 Suggested by Lily | Imperfect Idealist

 Besançon is located near the Swiss border in the Bourgogne-Franche-Comté region.
 The city is only an hour from Dijon by direct train and about 2.5 hours from Paris and Lyon.
 With a population of 120,000, Besançon is highly walkable but be prepared for some hills in the city and surrounding nature.

-There are many things to do in Besançon, but the city’s crown jewel is a 17th-century fort called la Citadelle.
-This UNESCO World Heritage site offers sweeping views of the city and hillside.
-It also houses museums on local history and culture, and a zoo with 70% protected species.
+Besançon is one of the best underrated French cities for a cultural visit.
+There are many things to do in Besançon, but the city’s crown jewel is a 17th-century Citadel.
+This UNESCO World Heritage site offers sweeping views of the city and hillside, and it houses museums on local history and culture and a zoo with 70% protected species.